Abram Fitkin: 1913–1920

 After borrowing $400,000 from a friend at the Guaranty Trust Company, in 1913 Fitkin bought control of The San Angelo Water, Light & Power Co. at San Angelo, Texas.
 Before World War I, A.E.
 Fitkin & Co. drew on capital from New York, Chicago, and Saint Louis to acquire and consolidate a number of East Texas utility companies.
 In 1916 A.E.
-Fitkin & Co. purchased the H. M. Spalding Electric Light Plant in Concordia, Kansas, for $550,000 from Lemuel K. Green (died 1930).
+Fitkin & Co. purchased the H. M. Spalding Electric Light Plant in Concordia, Kansas, for $550,000.

 In 1918 A.E.
 Fitkin & Co. purchased a site on San Jacinto Bay and established an oil refinery for the manufacture of lubricants.
 In May 1919 A.E.
 Fitkin & Co. sold most of their stock in the Mexican-Pantjo Oil Co.
-In an effort to sell the balance of their holdings, W. C. Harty extolled the virtues of Mexican oil: "It is true that Mexican crude is of low grade, but for fuel purposes it is unequalled".

 In 1919 the Century Oil Company was incorporated by the General Engineering and Management Corporation, one of the subsidiaries of A.E.
 Fitkin Co.
 On October 30, 1924, Century Oil Company was put into receivership, along with six of its subsidiaries at the request of Fitkin.

 By August 1919 A.E.
 Fitkin & Co. had its headquarters at 141 Broadway, Manhattan, and branch offices in Boston, Pittsburgh, and Chicago.
-On March 18, 1920, A.E.
-Fitkin & Co.'s partners were Fitkin, W.C.
-Harty, A.M.
-Hall II, L.L.
-Benedict Jr., and M.J.
-O'Shaughnessy.
-However, by August 24, 1920, O'Shaughnessy declared bankruptcy.
-On September 1, 1921, Benedict and Hall both retired from A.E.
-Fitkin & Co., leaving Fitkin and Harty as the sole partners.